chilcano/box-vagrant-wso2-dev-srv/README.md

-# WSO2 Development Server Box
+# Vagrant WSO2 Development Server Box

+> This Vagrant box was the older [box-vagrant-wso2-dev-srv](https://holisticsecurity.wordpress.com/2015/11/11/creating-a-vm-with-wso2-servers-for-development).
+> I have removed the rTail Puppet modules to create a new rTail server Docker Container.
+> The older GitHub repository for [box-vagrant-wso2-dev-srv](https://holisticsecurity.wordpress.com/2015/11/11/creating-a-vm-with-wso2-servers-for-development) will not be updated.
+> I recommend you using this new one, more lightweight and flexible.

 This VM is suitable to develop with WSO2 products and puts focus only in the `server side` (WSO2 servers, mock server and different tools to host our micro/services) and not in `desktop side` (Eclipse, SoapUI, Maven, etc.).
 The main objetive is to have a VM with all WSO2 products installed and configured to be ready for development and following the most common Middleware infrastructure pattern used to create (Micro)services.